sleak-lbl/weekly-emails/attic/stats.md

-## FY19 User Statisitics sent to DOE
+## FY19 User Statisitics Sent to DOE

 The U.S. Department of Energy Office of Science (SC), which is the primary sponsor of  NERSC, requires that a limited set of information relating to your